jmnesbitt/jmnesbitt/README.md

 - 👀 I’m interested in ... coding for the web, interactive user malfucntion, creative coding
 - 🌱 I’m currently learning ...
 Javascript, Python
 - 💞️ I’m looking to collaborate on ...
 Any coding projects to help me learn
-- 📫 How to reach me ...
+- 📫 How to reach me ... @jmnes on insta

 <!---
 jmnesbitt/jmnesbitt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.